Article updated 30th March 2021

 Employees will still pay the taxes they normally pay out of their wages.

-Employers must deduct and pay to HMRC income tax and employee National Insurance contributions on the full amount that they pay the employee, including any scheme grant.
+Employers must deduct and pay to HMRC income tax and employee National Insurance contributions on the full amount that they pay the employee, including any scheme grant and pay the employers pension contributions for the employee.

-Employers must also pay to HMRC the employer National Insurance contributions on the full amount that they pay the employee, including any scheme grant.
+Employers must also pay the employer National Insurance contributions on the full amount that they pay the employee, including any scheme grant.

 Employers must report these payments via a Full Payment Submission to HMRC on or before the pay date.